The 2018 NEAEB conference will be held at Springhill

 The last day to book a room at the group rate is February 26th.

-This year's workshop will take place on Monday, March 12th.
-Information on this year's topic and how to register coming soon.
+This year's workshop will take place on Monday, March 12th from 10am to 6pm.

 Students are welcome and encouraged to attend!
 Prizes will be awarded to top student posters.

 The Northeast Association of Environmental Biologists first conference was held in 1977 in Lexington, MA.
 As it is today, at the time it was seen as a necessity: with so many biologists working in the Northeast for the states and for private consulting firms, it had become apparent that there was a need to organize and meet to discuss common issues in the region and exchange ideas.

 Forty years later, NEAEB is stronger than ever.
 The conference continues to build professional networks and allows for meaningful collaboration.
 Recent successes have included the Regional Stream Biological Condition Gradient Projects, the Regional Cyanobacteria Project, and Regional Monitoring Networks for Streams and Lakes.